darthblanc/darthblanc/README.md

 ### 💼 What I'm Working On

-- 🔨 Building scalable APIs with FastAPI and modern backend architectures
-- 🧠 Developing AI-powered applications using LangChain and LLMs
+- 🧠 Developing Agentic applications using LangChain and LLMs
-- 🤖 Exploring machine learning applications in real-world scenarios
-- 📱 Creating cross-platform mobile experiences with Flutter
-- 🌱 Contributing to open-source projects
 - 📚 Continuously learning and staying updated with the latest tech trends

 ---